publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch97/m__us_usc_t7_s6814.md

     (b) __Administrative expenses__

-        Funds appropriated under subsection (a) of this section may not be used for the payment of the expenses or expenditures of the PromoFlor Council in administering a provision of an order.
+        Funds appropriated under subsection (a) may not be used for the payment of the expenses or expenditures of the PromoFlor Council in administering a provision of an order.

 ([Pub.
 L. 103–190, § 15][/us/pl/103/190/s15], Dec.
 14, 1993, [107 Stat.
 2289][/us/stat/107/2289].)